 Consider these questions:

-Why did I give each score?
+Why did I score each area this way?

 What would a 10/10 look like in each area?

-Which area feels most important to improve right now?
+Which area needs attention most right now?

-Write down 1–3 specific actions you'll take.
+Write 1-3 specific steps you'll take

-Keep your wheel somewhere visible.
+Keep your wheel where you'll see it

-Reassess your wheel every 1–3 months to track your growth.
+Check your progress every 1-3 months